-I have a tendency to telling stories about evidence that cause me to under-update.
+I tend to tell stories about evidence that cause me to under-update.
 For example, suppose I think I’m good at essay writing, but I am struggling to write a particular essay.
-The story I tell myself is “I guess this essay was harder than I thought.”
-This story might be true, but it ignores the fact that struggling is also evidence that I’m worse at writing than I thought.
+The story I tell myself is, “I guess this essay was harder than I thought.”
+This story might be accurate, but it ignores that struggling is also evidence that I’m worse at writing than I thought.
 (This error might be described as over-proliferating buckets.)

-If you have parameters in your model of reality and you make an observation, you have learned something about both parameters.
-If you are surprised by your observation and are more certain about one of the parameters, the bulk of your surprise is probably explained by the parameter.
+If you have two parameters in your model of reality and you make an observation, you have learned something about both parameters.
+If you are surprised by your observation and are more confident about one of the parameters, the bulk of your surprise is probably explained by the parameter you’re less sure about.
 However, by Probabilistic Law, all evidence gives you information about all parameters.

 If you can do something impressive-sounding with AI in 1974, then that is because that thing turned out to be doable in some cheap cheaty way, not because 1974 was so amazingly great at AI.

-One of the consequences is that everything you do is always giving you evidence about your own abilities.
-Thus it is said: “if everywhere you go smells like shit, maybe it’s time to check your shoes”
+One of the consequences is that everything you do is always giving you evidence about your abilities.
+Thus it is said: “if everywhere you go smells like shit, maybe it’s time to check your shoes.”

 Strong Evidence is Common

 One time, someone asked me what my name was.
-I said “Mark Xu”.
-Afterwards, they probably believed my name was “Mark Xu”.
-I’m guessing they would have happily accepted a bet at 20:1 odds that my drivers license would say “Mark Xu” on it.
+I said, “Mark Xu.”
+Afterward, they probably believed my name was “Mark Xu.”
+I’m guessing they would have happily accepted a bet at 20:1 odds that my driver’s license would say “Mark Xu” on it.